intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/LLM/codegeex2/README.md

 # CodeGeeX2

 In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on CodeGeeX2 models which is implemented based on the ChatGLM2 architecture trained on more code data on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [THUDM/codegeex-6b](https://huggingface.co/THUDM/codegeex2-6b) as a reference CodeGeeX2 model.
+For illustration purposes, we utilize the [THUDM/codegeex-6b](https://huggingface.co/THUDM/codegeex2-6b) (or [ZhipuAI/codegeex2-6b](https://www.modelscope.cn/models/ZhipuAI/codegeex2-6b) for ModelScope) as a reference CodeGeeX2 model.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.